noel5000/HospitalManagementV2/README.md

 # First time configuration
 When you get the app working, the first thing to do is set the Configurations tab options, mostly in this order:
-- Branch Office: Physical localities of the business.
+- (Hospitals) Branch Office: Physical localities of the business.
 If no branch office exist, just create at least one
 - Warehouses: Where physical products are stored.
 We need to create two, Main warehouse, and the returns (deffectives) one [with "DEF" code]
 - Currencies: At least one is need (main currency)
 - Suppliers